Smells fishy? Not really.

 Source: Earthwatch Institute

 Each of these objects can be composed of various types of plastics.
 Nappies, sanitary towels or cigarette butts can contain up to a dozen different plastics.
+Do you know zero-waste hygiene?
+From reusable nappies to menstrual cups, it is possible to reduce waste and plastic pollution from sanitary objects.

 Some types of plastic are essential